Looking for more information before you get started?

 A feminine presenting person with a disability sits in a wheelchair on sandy ground, looking off into the distance, with pine trees in the background.

-Q: I have insurance.
+Q: Do you accept insurance?
 Why should I pay out of pocket?

 Second, insurance companies require me to give a diagnosis to the person using their insurance; many people do not meet requirements for a diagnosis and simply want to work on understanding themselves, improving their relationships, or other self-improvement goals.
 This means that, even if an insurance claim was filed, it would unfortunately not cover services for clients without explicit diagnoses.